 - Expanding opportunities for registered exercise professionals by disseminating information as to professional competencies and earning the confidence of consumers, referring health and medical professionals and others through a commitment to best practices for education and credentialing utilized by other health occupations.

 - Disseminating information on professional qualification standards to stakeholders.

-- Monitoring and engaging policymakers who are pursuing regulation of the exercise professional to ensure that any regulatory efforts follow best practices that align with other allied health and medical professionals as well as positioning the exercise professional certified by programs that have been accredited by the NCCA for formal recognition of their distinct roles in medical, health, fitness and sports performance fields.
+- Monitoring policymakers who are pursuing regulation of the exercise professional to ensure that any regulatory efforts follow best practices that align with other allied health and medical professionals as well as positioning the exercise professional certified by programs that have been accredited by the NCCA or ISO 17024-compliant for formal recognition of their distinct roles in medical, health, fitness and sports performance fields.
 CREP® works with other industry organizations to promote physical activity and health in the US.

 What is the purpose of the Registry?

 The Coalition’s Registry (USREPS®) will support the exercise professional that holds an NCCA-accredited exercise professional certification by: